Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  2. At step 2, the Digital Capability Publisher Alias Address of a recipient’s capability has been previously looked up by the requester, stored locally and is still valid (the Time-To-Life has not expired).
 The capability location is then determined by the requester based on this cached record and the Digital Capability Locator does not need to be queried.

+**Exception Flows**

+ 1. At step 4 the Digital Capability Locator cannot locate the recipient’s Digital Capability Publisher Alias Address record and responds with an error message indicating this outcome;
+ 2. At step 2 the Digital Capability Locator domain is incorrect;
+  a.
+The DNS server responds with an error;
+  b.
+End flow.